 When it comes to weight loss, we’ve all heard of the classic “calories in” versus “calories out” theory, but research suggests there’s much more to it.
-Of course, the calories we take in and foods we eat are an essential factor in any weight management equation, but daily lifestyle habits are equally as important.
+Of course, the calories we take in and the foods we eat are essential factors, but daily lifestyle habits are equally as important.
 Consider that friend who can eat just about anything without gaining a single pound or that person who has never touched a weight in their life but manages to rock a six-pack all year long.
 Give us the secrets!

 8 Sneaky Habits That Contribute to A Slow Metabolism

 Before you stress (which may be one of the causes of a slow metabolism) we’ve identified the eight biggest lifestyle factors that may be contributing to a slow metabolism.
 Read on to find out what they are and how you can increase the metabolic burn.

 What if one of the causes of a slow metabolism had less to do with food and more to do with stress?
 When you stress, your body shifts into fight or flight and releases the stress hormone cortisol.
 “Cortisol and stress impact hormones and neuropeptides such as insulin, leptin, and NPY, which can cause increased food intake and body fat accumulation”, says Paula Sturm, a Registered Dietitian, Functional Medical Nutrition Therapist, Neuro Linguistic Practitioner, and the founder of Radically Nourished, a wellness practice offering a dynamic and functional approach to nutrition.

 Studies show elevated cortisol levels can contribute to metabolic syndrome, a cluster of conditions that increase the risk of heart disease, stroke, and diabetes, says Sturm.
 Fatigue and digestive issues double as signs of slow metabolism and stress.
 If you find yourself experiencing these symptoms, practicing stress management techniques may help fire up your metabolism and help you reach your weight loss goals.